-Diane Ravitch asks if New Orleans is "The Biggest Scam in the History of Public Education?”tags: education, New Orleans
+Diane Ravitch asks if New Orleans is "The Biggest Scam in the History of Public Education?”Historians in the News

 New Orleans will soon be the first urban district in the nation that is all-charter, the first district where public education has been completely extinguished.